howdopointerswork/Project-2413/README.md

 ### Cloning
 - For getting the repo to your local machine
 - Here, you can make changes/modify files locally before committing or pushing these to the repo
-- What you do is go to our repo here under the 'code' tab (if you're reading this, you're porbably there already)
+- What you do is go to our repo here under the 'code' tab (if you're reading this, you're probably there already)
 - You should see a green button '<> Code', click it
 - You will see three tabs, for simplicity, select SSH (you can use HTTPS if you prefer, I've only used SSH before)
 - Copy the link